machine/machine.specifications/HOW_TO_BUILD.md

-# How to build

-Nothing easier than that!
-Just open Visual Studio 2012 or later and build it in Debug mode.
-Before sending a pull request please build a Release build which runs all unit tests and specs.
+## To build you can use:

+* Visual Studio IDE and open the `.sln` file
+* Visual Studio Code
+* `powershell -f build.ps1` - builds, runs tests and creates package